 Statement of Intent: April of Junior Year

 By April 15th of Junior year, you must make clear your intention to pursue Honors.
-This is done by working with a Thesis Director and submitting a preliminary plan of study to the entire department.
+This is done by working with a Thesis Director and submitting a preliminary plan of study to email@example.com.
 Notification of acceptance or rejection will be given before the end of the semester.